 - Earthquake damage

-It’s important you get it right as undervaluing your contents will leave you underinsured, while an overvaluation will unnecessarily increase the cost of your cover.
-Click here for our home insurance calculator.
+Try to be as accurate as you can as undervaluing your contents will leave you underinsured, while over-estimating will unnecessarily increase the cost of your cover.

-When taking out contents insurance, always get ‘new for old’ cover for your belongings as this means they will be replaced with a like-for-like new product, rather than the amount of money that the old items were worth.
+When taking out contents insurance, it’s better to get ‘new for old’ cover for your belongings as this means they will be replaced with a like-for-like new product, rather than the amount of money the old items were worth.

-For example, if you claimed for a five-year-old 32-inch television, instead of just getting the amount you’d pay for a five-year-old TV set, you get a brand new 32-inch television.
+For example, if you claimed for a five-year-old 32-inch television, instead of just getting the amount you’d pay for a five-year-old TV set, you’d get a brand new 32-inch television.

-6. Do you need cover away from the home?
+6. You may need cover away from the home

-If you have expensive items that you often use away from the home, such as a laptop or a pushbike, then it may be worth having these items covered against theft or damage when being used somewhere other than your house.
+If you have expensive items that you often use away from the home, such as a laptop or a pushbike, it may be worth having these items covered against theft or damage when being used somewhere other than your house or flat.

 Also check to see if your insurance covers items such as the contents of your handbag or wallet, credit cards and luggage when travelling abroad and even items kept in your garden and shed.